kleutchit/keyclimbs/README.md

 The constant everevolving ideas and aspirations of keyclimbs

-Being happy is the goal, but greatness is my vision
+Being happy is the goal, but greatness is my vision -- Childish Gambino

 Some people never go crazy.
 What truly horrible lives they must lead. - Charles Bukowski